-Mac users with the Photo Zoom infection will see a whole load of advertising that is unexpected and unwanted.
-What this means is the adware has been installed (often without your knowledge) as a plugin/extension in your web browser.
+Mac users with the Photo Zoom infection will see a whole load of unexpected and unwanted advertising.
+This means that the adware has been installed (often without your knowledge) as a plugin/extension in your web browser.
 Comparable to other extensions, this gives it a certain amount of control over how you experience the internet.

-Instead of the sort of experience you might be used to, Photo Zoom hijacks the browser and injects adverts, pop-ups, advert redirects and even hyperlinked words in web pages that also direct to even more adverts.
+Instead of the sort of experience, you might be used to, Photo Zoom hijacks the browser.
+It injects adverts, pop-ups, advert redirects, and even hyperlinked words in web pages that also direct even more adverts.
 Everywhere you go, there will be adverts and recommendations that you download software - all of that will contain other viruses.

-As with any virus, the sooner you remove it the sooner your Mac will return to normal.
-It’s also the most effective way to avoid any other online risks that are associated with having a adware virus operating in your Mac.
+As with any virus, the sooner you remove it, the sooner your Mac will return to normal.
+It’s also the most effective way to avoid any other online risks associated with having an adware virus operating on your Mac.

 How to remove Photo Zoom?